IS A HARD MONEY LOAN THE RIGHT OPTIONFOR SOMEONE NEW TO THE FIELD

 The benefits of a hard money loan are the same for the developer who’s just delving into the industry are the same as they are for the lifelong real estate entrepreneur.
 Determining whether a hard money loan is the right choice for you is a decision based on the nature of your investment, not on the amount of experience you have as a developer.

-Socotra Capital is California’s premier hard money lender for your real estate investment needs.
+Socotra Capital is California and Nevada’s premier hard money lender for your real estate investment needs.
 If you think a hard money loan is the right choice for your investment, contact us today to get started on your quick approval!